 My name was being added to things I hadn’t done and being removed from things I had done…I went ballistic.

 I contemplated wiping out the entire catalogueing system (something I actually could have done – I knew how) However, I calmed down, got a box, filled it with my personal possessions and any damning evidence, and left the building.
 I went back a week later for a de-briefing, but instead of discussing the real issues, Sonja had pulled out some of my recent catalogueing sheets and pointed to insufficiently notated references.
 She then said she thought I must be entering a mid-life crisis… I stopped her there, stood up, held out my hand, thanked her for the opportunity of working with the collection but that I couldn’t work with her anymore.
-I still recall the look on her face – like she couldn’t believe I had finally found a backbone.
+I still recall the look of complete shock on her face.
 I was told later by the director, Sharon, who was in the meeting with us, that Sonja immediately said after I left that she realized she had not handled that well.

 I had no option but to report the tax receipt to Revenue Canada – an action that resulted in a three year audit for the museum.
 Leslie Tenenbaum, one of the company’s lawyers, was brought in to mediate my departure in a heavy-handed manner.
 He tried to mitigate any possibility of my suing for constructive dismissal or fraud, and explained how I didn’t deserve an exit package because I left of my own accord.
 I just wanted out – all I could think of was the Tina Turner movie where she says all she wants is her name.
 I didn’t care what it took to get away from Sonja’s clutches and the frequent phone calls from her minion lawyer.

-Sonja could be charming, but her motivation was power and she never saw how her actions impacted others (or perhaps she did, which would be worse…) She was not a great leader – she was an iron-fisted bully, and because she was at the top of the food chain, there was no managerial accountability.
-When the only days you look forward to at work are the ones when the boss is out of town, you know there is a problem.
-There was an ongoing joke I had with Robert Barron, the education assistant – I would walk into the office in the morning and say “Is she dead yet?”, and he would retort “Maybe today!”
+Sonja could be charming, but her motivation was power.
+She was not a great leader – she was an iron-fisted bully, and because she was at the top of the food chain, there was no managerial accountability.
+You know there is a problem when the only days you look forward to at work are the ones when the boss is out of town.
+There was an ongoing sardonic joke I had with Robert Barron, the education assistant – I would walk into the office in the morning and say “Is she dead yet?”, and he would retort “Maybe today!”

 I am actually saddened by Sonja’s death, because of what could have been.
 She spent a fortune on artifacts that are a gift to the world through her architecturally important museum.
-She had a great eye for design and hired many good people over the years, but most of them left because they wouldn’t put up with her shit.
-However, in spite of her, I learned amazing things and wouldn’t have started the Fashion History Museum without the experience I gained as the Bata Shoe Museum’s founding curator.
+She had a great eye for design and hired many good people over the years, but most of them left because she had problems trusting, respecting, supporting, appreciating, or allowing anyone to grow and learn.
+Eventually, her micromanagement and lack of integrity drove most everyone away.
+However, even a bad example is a model to learn from, and I learned amazing things while at Bata.
+I wouldn’t have started the Fashion History Museum without the experience I gained as the Bata Shoe Museum’s founding curator.